In order to create a positive environment for everyone attending Arcadia, please observe the following ground rules.

 All attendees are required to sign-up for one or more work shifts / tasks throughout the weekend.
 Primary work shifts may involve helping to cook, cleaning up, getting firewood, tending the fire, announcing workshops.
 Leading a workshop or serving on a panel discussion counts as one work shift.
 We will have a work shift sign up sheet when you check-in to the gathering.
 If you wish to lead a workshop or serve on a panel, this should be arranged before the gathering.
 For more information, see the "Workshop Descriptions" and "Workshop Proposals" items in the "Arcadia Gathering Menu" to the right of this page.

-Park quiet hours are from 10pm to 6am.
-There should be no excessive noise after 10pm.
-Drum circles and other loud activities that could disturb other campers in the park should stop by 10pm.
+Amherst County quiet hours are from 11pm to 7am and those hours are respected by Arcadia Sanctuary.
+There should be no excessive noise after 11pm or before 7am.
+Drum circles and other loud activities should stop by 11pm.

 Park Rules and Laws